 Renewable energy now becomes more than just an altruistic and climate-conscious choice – it has the capability to save Australian households vast amounts of money while providing greater energy independence.
 This means that if these cost of living prices continue to trend upward, you could still be living securely and safely cushioned from the worst of the blow.

 Here in Australia, our renewable energy infrastructure has been slowly growing, and there’s never been a better time for everyday Aussies to make the switch to clean energy.

 Solar is the easiest way to adopt renewable energy in your home.

 Australia is one of the sunniest countries in the world, giving residents the perfect opportunity to use solar energy to run their homes (and cars!).
 Solar energy is clean power that you can generate, store and use, reliant only on your system and taking away the need for the unpredictable and increasingly expensive electrical grid.

 Here at Plico, we install industry-leading solar + battery systems without any big upfront costs.
 We’re passionate about renewable energy and want every Western Australian to have the chance to start using clean power.
-You could start generating, storing, and using solar energy for as little as $36.90 a week.
+You could start generating, storing, and using solar energy all for just one low weekly fee..

 Get an electric car!

 Not only are petroleum and diesel not particularly good for the environment, but they’re also extremely expensive (and we shouldn’t expect the price to go down any time soon).
 The future of energy is a home solar + battery system where you can also charge your electric car with your generated solar power.
 Electric vehicles are cheaper to run and help battle climate change at the same time!